-This chapter will finish the presentation of contemporary religions with a look at Shinto, Tao, Hindu and Jewish places of worship.
+This chapter finishes the presentation of contemporary religions with a look at Shinto, Tao, Hindu and Jewish places of worship.

 Shintoism is the indigenous religion or spirituality of Japan.
-It is estimated that between 80-90 % of the Japanese are Shintoist.
-However, the number of practioners may not be that high.
+An estimated 80-90 % of the Japanese are Shintoist.
+However, the number of practitioners may not be that high.
 Shintoism, the way of the spirits (kami), dates back to 8th century.
 The kami may be ancestral spirits, but also animals and some kind of deities.
 A kami is an elevated being.

 Shinto temples are usually called shrines.
 Private homes have small shrines or altars called kamidanas.
 The shrine’s most important building is generally used to house (enshrine) the sacred objects of kami.
 There may be other structures next to the main shrine as well.
-Worshipping is not taking place at this central building.
+There is no worshipping at this central building.

 Taoism and Confucianism

 Confucianism and Taoism are both ancient Chinese styles of living (source).

 Confucianism believes in setting good examples for others to follow.
 This holds true primarily in five key relationships.
 Ruler and subject, wife and husband, older and younger sibling, friend and friend, father and son.

 Taoism, aka daoism, is a way of living.
 There are not many rules and the followers believe in the dialectical philosophy of inaction.Through nature and harmony you can be happy.
 This is where yin and yang come from.
 Taoism is a religious-philosophical system with a special understanding of Tao (meaning Way).
 Taoism is about the fundamental nature of the universe.

 A good traveler has no fixed plans, and is not intent on arriving.
 (Lao Tzu)